roman-milk/roman-milk.github.io/making-mother-my-slut.md

  I could hear her moan when I called her names, "You like being a cocksucking slut for your son don't you mom?"

  All she could do was nod her head several times enthusiastically.
 I pulled her off my cock lifted her face to look at me and asked, "Where does my nasty fucking slut of a mother want her son's cock?"
-Report_Story #2